Meal Planning for the Planet: How Reducing Food Waste Starts in Your Kitchen

 The Planetarian Diet: Eating for a Better Future

-Meal planning becomes even more impactful when guided by planet-friendly principles—which is where the Planetarian Diet comes in.
+Meal planning becomes even more powerful when paired with planet-friendly eating habits, such as those promoted by the Planetarian Diet concept.

 What is the Planetarian Diet?

-The Planetarian Diet is a flexible, sustainable way of eating that focuses on:
+The Planetarian Diet is a flexible, sustainability-focused approach to eating that emphasizes:

-• Mostly plant-based foods, with meat and dairy consumed sparingly.
+• Mostly plant-based foods, with limited meat and dairy

 Getting Started: 6 Planet-Friendly Meal Planning Tips